Sumit21adm/M1_ProjectGoal_Phone_Book_Application_Using_C_Programming/1_Requirements/README.md

 ## High Level Requirements
 	- User Can Save Their Contact Details.
 	- User Can View Their Saved Contacts.
+	- User Can Search among Saved Contacts.
+	- User Can Update The Saved Contact Deatails.
+	- User Can Delete Saved Contact Details Searching by their Name.

 ## Low Level Requirements
 	- Function to select the operation.
-	- Function to add contacts to file.
+	- Function to ADD contacts to file.
+	- Function to LIST all Contacts Saved.
+	- Function to SEARCH any Contact by their Name.
+	- Function to UPDATE any Contact Searching by their Name.
-	- Function to display file data to users.
+	- Function to DELETE any Contact Saved by thier Name.

 ## Features of my project
-	- Create a new contact and save it.
+	- ADD NEW Contact and Save it.
+	- DISPLAY Saved Contacts.
+	- SEARCH Saved Contacts.
+	- UPDATE Saved Contacts.
-	- Read Saved Contacts.
+	- DELETE Saved Contacts.

 ## SWOT
 ### Strength
 	The strength of Phonebook is its feature to save more contacts than a human can remember.